White close button

 Table of contents

-Accounts payable (AP) is a critical function within any business, responsible for managing payments to suppliers and streamlining finance operations.
+Accounts payable (AP) is a critical function within any business.
+It’s responsible for managing payments to suppliers and streamlining finance operations.
 However, traditional AP processes can be manual, time-consuming, and prone to errors, stifling productivity.

 Let’s say an employee manually enters an incorrect invoice amount.
 It could lead to a scenario where you end up overpaying a vendor.
-This, in turn, results in additional reconciliation efforts, delays in correcting the mistake, and even financial losses, sometimes.
+This, in turn, results in additional reconciliation efforts, delays in correcting the mistake, and even financial losses.

-However, with automation, the accounts payable system can identify potential discrepancies, flagging them for review before processing the payment.
+That’s where accounts payable automation can help.
+It’s a system that can identify potential discrepancies, flagging them for review before processing the payment.

 In this article, we’ll cover the following: